Padres get Clevinger from Indians in 5th trade in 3 days

 The trade could signal more moves.

-All-Star shortstop Francisco Lindor’s future looms over the Cleveland franchise.
+The Indians kept All-Star shortstop Francisco Lindor at the deadline, but his future looms over the Cleveland franchise.
 He has turned down several contract extensions from the club, which has acknowledged it can’t compete with what other teams can offer him as a free agent.

 Lindor is under contractual control through 2021, so the Indians have to weigh chasing a World Series title — they haven’t won one since 1948 — or dealing the popular star before he walks.